neil-forks/PineSAM-river/docs/user-guide/usage.md

 Toggles on/off to display help messages from Pinecil and PineSAM.

-## :fontawesome-solid-toggle-off: Save Changes to Flash
+## :fontawesome-solid-toggle-off: Save to Flash

-- This should be `Off` most of the time.
+- Save changes to flash should be `Off` most of the time.
 Not needed if actively soldering and using the Work HUD to change temperature (preserves flash cycles).
 - Toggle this `On` only before changing settings and if you want the settings to persist on Pinecil reboot.
 This saves/flashes to the BL706 MCU chip.

 ## Change Settings